BryceBlanton/Symbrium-Post-Interview/README.md

 # Symbrium-Post-Interview
 A github repo to house the C# code written to show adaptation skills.
 Here are the descriptions of the two chalenges I did.
+I used https://dotnetfiddle.net/ to be able to work on this project anywhere.

 # FizzBuzz
 1. Print Fizz when a number is divisible by 3